 People who go it alone in the court system can get a little extra help from the internet, thanks to a new website launched by the Supreme Court of Virginia.

-The Virginia Judicial System Court Self-Help Website, //selfhelp.vacourts.gov/, reportedly provides neutral legal information as a public service on common topics of interest for self-represented litigants.
+The Virginia Judicial System Court Self-Help Website, http://selfhelp.vacourts.gov/, reportedly provides neutral legal information as a public service on common topics of interest for self-represented litigants.
 Topics include traffic tickets, divorce, and landlord-tenant issues.

 The website features glossaries of legal terms used in the district and circuit courts and instructions for routine processes.
 The goal is to make the courts more accessible for all citizens, the court said in a news release.